 Founder and Designer

-When she’s not designing scarves and ties, you’ll find Elizabetta in the kitchen or in the garden.
+When I'm not designing scarves and ties, you’ll find me in the kitchen or in the garden.

-After many years working in IT in the airline industry, Elizabetta's daughter joined the family business to help with expansion into the European market.
-She spent many years in Rome and currently lives in Toulouse, France with her husband and baby daughter.
+After many years working in the IT sector within the airline industry, I decided to join our small family business to help with expansion into the European market.

 And that no family should go hungry.
 At Elizabetta, each of us is grateful that we have food on our tables.